 It can be as simple as allowing overnight parking in the church parking lot, or as complicated as taking on city hall

-Thursday’s edition of Being Matthew 25, which can be seen here or here, explains how churches helped change the community’s zoning laws requiring more expensive single-family homes, explained in a video that can be seen here.
-The Rev. Dr. Diane Moffett, president and executive director of the Presbyterian Mission Agency, and DeEtte Decker, acting senior director of the PMA’s communications ministry, co-hosted the hour-long broadcast.
+A recent edition of Being Matthew 25, which can be seen here or here, explained how churches helped change the community’s zoning laws requiring more expensive single-family homes, explained in a video that can be seen here.
+The Rev. Dr. Diane Moffett, president and executive director of the Presbyterian Mission Agency, and DeEtte Decker, acting senior director of the PMA’s communications ministry, co-hosted the hourlong broadcast.
 Two guests were featured: the Rev. Dr. Dee Cooper, lead presbyter for the Presbytery of Denver, and the Rev. Sheri Fry, the interim pastor at Good Shepherd Presbyterian Church in Northglenn, Colorado.

 The presbytery has established a Matthew 25 team.
 Cooper quoted one of the team members, the Rev. Louise Westfall, pastor of Central Presbyterian Church in Denver, on why people want to be involved in the Matthew 25 invitation: “This is not just a program,” Westfall said.
 “This is a movement, the church embodying and embracing real and relevant issues and addressing the barriers and the injustices that we face as we live into the gospel of Jesus Christ.”